prairie-guy/doom-emacs_dot_file/README.md

 ### Clone this directory
 * git clone git@github.com:prairie-guy/doom-emacs_dot_file.git .doom.d
-* Use ssh to clone to allow easy git pull authentication through ssh-key
+* Remember to use ssh-address to clone this repository.
+That allow easy git pull authentication through ssh-key.

 ### Install on Ubuntu emacs26 or greater: (may need )
 * add-apt-repository ppa:kelleyk/emacs